writethedocs/www/docs/conf/na/2015/writing-day.md

 This project can be anything,
 but some ideas:

-* Open Source Software Documentation
+* Open source software documentation
-* General Documentation Writing
+* General documentation writing
-* Best Practices Manual (For your Company, or the World)
+* Best practices manual (For your company, or the world)
-* Blog Posts
+* Blog posts
-* Tips and Tricks
+* Tips and tricks
-* Great Works of Fiction
+* Great works of fiction
-* Love Letters
+* Love letters
 * The Documentarian Manifesto

 You get the idea.